theRocket/vastshipping/README.md

 1. From project root directory:

-> docker-compose up
+> docker-compose up -d

-If container fails to start due to a missing ruby dependency, the Docker build may have missed it during `bundle install`.
+If container fails to start due to a missing ruby dependency (like `mini_portile2 2.5.3`), the Docker image build may have missed it during `bundle install`.
 Exec into the container with:
 > docker-compose run --rm --service-ports app bash
 > bundle install
 > exit